Willow Pond Trail

 Distance - 2.1 mi.

-Willow Pond is one of the most diverse and comprehensive trails on Cumberland.
-Winding through a plethora of different habitats, this trail is a wonderful 2-mile route beginning on the Main Road and ending at one of the most beautiful stretches of beach on the island!
-The entrance is just north of the wilderness border 4.9 miles north of Sea Camp and 1.6 miles south of Plum Orchard.
-If you are biking up to Plum, consider allocating enough time to complete this hike!
+Willow Pond is one of the most comprehensive trails on Cumberland.
+Winding through a variety of different habitats, this trail is a wonderful two-mile route beginning on the Main Road and ending at one of the most beautiful stretches of beach on the island.
+The entrance is just north of the wilderness border, 4.9 miles north of Sea Camp and 1.6 miles south of Plum Orchard.
+If you are biking up to Plum Orchard, consider allocating enough time to complete this trail.
 Walking in, you quickly come across an extensive boardwalk.
-This boardwalk is 1000 feet long and runs through Willow Pond.
-This is one of the prime spots to view gators and other swamp wildlife.
-0.5 miles in and just after the end of the boardwalk, Yankee Paradise Trail branches off heading north.
-0.2 miles later, you will encounter Parallel trail splitting off to the south near Hickory Hill Campsite.
-For campers staying at Yankee or Hickory Hill backcountry campsites, this is part of an exciting network of trails in your vicinity.
+This boardwalk is 1,000 feet long and runs through Willow Pond.
+This is one of the prime spots to view alligators and other swamp wildlife.
+One half mile in, Yankee Paradise Trail branches off, heading north.
+Two-tenths of a mile later you will encounter Parallel Trail splitting off to the south near Hickory Hill Campsite.
+For campers staying at Yankee Paradise or Hickory Hill backcountry campsites, this is part of an exciting network of trails nearby.
 From here, the trail winds through a variety of different habitats including an open pine forest and grassy marsh.
-As the trail progressively gets more grassy before it transitions into the dune habitat, make sure and take advantage of the multiple bird watching viewing points.
+As the trail progressively gets grassier before it transitions into the dune habitat, do take advantage of multiple bird-watching spots.
 When you approach the dunes, it’s a straight shot to the beach.